secretworry/as_nested_set/README.md

 *We recommend users to use a transaction to wrap all the operations in the production environment*

-We introduced the `@type executable`( a delayed execution ) as return value of each API, so using transaction or not and how granular the transaction should be are up to users.
+We introduced the `@type executable`( a delayed execution ) as return value of each API, so using transaction or not and how granular the transaction should be are all up to users.

-In general, almost all modifications of a nested set can be done in one sql, but we can't express some of them using ecto's DSL( ecto doesn't support `case-when` in update query ), so users having multiple modifiers *must* wrap `AsNestedSet.execute(call, repo)` in a Transaction, for example
+In general, almost all modifications of a nested set can be done in one SQL, but we can't express some of them using ecto's DSL( ecto doesn't support `case-when` in update query ), so users having concurrent modifications *must* wrap `AsNestedSet.execute(call, repo)` in a Transaction, for example

 ```elixir
 exec = node |> AsNestedSet.move(:root)
 Repo.transaction fn -> AsNestedSet.execute(exec, Repo) end
 ```

-Although, the `node` passed in as arguments might have changed after loaded from db, we ensure before using it we will reload it from DB, so here is no need to wrap `load` and `execute` in the same transaction
+The `node` passed in as an argument might has changed after loaded from db, we will reload it from DB before use it, so there is no need to wrap the `load` and the `execute` in the same transaction

 ```elixir
 # This is not necessary